VormCorp/vormcorp/README.md

 **Why**

-The new syllabus has resulted in many schools dumbing down the subject.
-There are reasons, but after the bad experience many had with Arduino's and Crack The Code, many teachers felt that teaching computational thinking and code was just too hard.
-Many schools dropped it as the cost of buying the hardware was never ending.
-Students too, found Arduino and electronics hard to fathom, and lack of local knowledge didn't help.

-This is a rethink.
-All the materials you need to teach it - done.
-All the code needed - done.
-You can use the virtual micro:bit just fine.
-I've included that, plys V1 and V2 options for the lessons and activities - so you're all set to go.

-This runs off my GitHub page, so you might (never know) need to check access [insert link dummy]

-**Here's what you get for FREE**

-Instead of getting bogged down memorising programming languages, this framework teaches students how to systematically solve complex problems by mastering the **Four Pillars of Computational Thinking** and uses the SOLO (not Blooms) taxonomy.
+## Pedagogical Framework - Why schools have been getting it wrong for the last few years.

+This course deliberately rejects the modern "tool-first" trend in digital technologies education.
+It is built on foundational educational research establishing that computer science instruction must prioritise structural cognitive logic over superficial syntax memorisation or 'block' copying.
+For the most part, the attempt to bring physical computing into Technology Mandatory was ambitious, however it failed to address what we have known for decades.

+### 1. Cognitive Load Theory: Why "Tool-First" Modernism Fails
+A major point of friction in secondary school robotics and coding is the premature introduction of complex syntax or finicky physical computing components (e.g., raw breadboards, jumpers, and dense C++ syntax).

+* **The Research:** Sweller’s **Cognitive Load Theory (CLT)** demonstrates that a novice learner’s working memory is extremely limited.
+When a 13-year-old student spends an entire 40-minute lesson troubleshooting loose wires, broken hardware, or missing semicolons, their *germane cognitive load* (the mental bandwidth used to process and integrate new schemas) drops to zero.
+* **Our Approach:** By isolating the programming environment to browser-based **MicroPython** via the online editor and utilising highly integrated BBC micro:bit hardware (or its native simulator), we strip away extraneous cognitive noise.
+Students focus 100% of their mental energy on core logical problems, not environmental frustration.

+### 2. The Four Pillars of Computational Thinking
+I treat coding not as an isolated vocational skill, but as an analytical toolset.
+This framework builds upon Jeannette Wing’s seminal research on **Computational Thinking (CT)**, which redefines computer science as a universally applicable problem-solving methodology.

+Rather than memorizing arbitrary code commands, students systematically attack problems using the four structural pillars across all 10 lessons:
-* **🧩 Decomposition** – Breaking big, intimidating problems into bite-sized, manageable pieces.
+* **Decomposition:** Learning to break down complex, multi-layered digital problems into bite-sized, isolated tasks.
-* **🔍 Pattern Recognition** – Spotting similarities, loops, and repetitions to optimize logic.
+* **Pattern Recognition:** Spotting loops, logic structures, and recurring conditions to optimize code efficiency.
-* **🎭 Abstraction** – Stripping away the noise to focus purely on what matters.
+* **Abstraction:** Stripping away background noise to focus purely on the critical inputs and data paths.
-* **📝 Algorithm Design** – Crafting bulletproof, step-by-step instructions to solve any problem.
+* **Algorithm Design:** Crafting ironclad, step-by-step instructions (the Input-Process-Output loop) to achieve a predictable outcome.

-> **Level Up System:** The course tracks learner progress through a custom conceptual hierarchy, taking them from **Uni-Structural** (knowing an isolated command) up to **Multi-Relational** (applying structural logic to non-coding, real-world problems).

----

-## 🎧 Also check out: Lofipy

-Need the perfect, distraction-free environment while you're engineering solutions or planning lessons?

-Check out my other project: **[Lofipy](https://vormamim.com/lofipy)**.
-It’s a curated aesthetic workspace designed to help developers, students, and educators get into a deep-focus flow state with high-quality lofi beats.

----
+### 3. Measuring Progression: Biggs’ SOLO Taxonomy vs. Bloom
+While most school curricula blindly lean on Bloom’s Taxonomy, this course is systematically mapped to Biggs and Collis' **SOLO Taxonomy (Structure of Observing Learning Outcomes)**.
+Bloom treats knowledge abstractly; SOLO measures the explicit *structural complexity* of a learner's output.

-## ☕ Support My Work
+## ☕ Can you support my work

 Creating deeply researched, high-quality educational frameworks and maintaining free resources takes an immense amount of time (and coffee).
 If my content has helped you see a problem differently, inspired your classroom, or given you that perfect "aha!" moment, consider supporting me!
+We're all used to the mantra - do more with less ... but sooner or later, you'll be left with AI slop lesson plans.

 <p align="left">
   <a href="https://www.paypal.com/ncp/payment/SHQNBXYYRTHBG" target="_blank">